 Links open in a new window.

-'Have You Been Slimed' Blue Green Algae Card developed by the Florida Department of Health
+'Have You Been Slimed' Blue Green Algae Card was developed by the Florida Department of Health.

-Resource Guide for Public Health Response to Harmful Algal Blooms in Florida: This guide is the product of a collaboration between Florida Department of Health, the Florida Fish and Wildlife Conservation Commission, and other federal, state and local partners.
+This Resource Guide for Public Health Response to Harmful Algal Blooms in Florida is the product of a collaboration between Florida Department of Health, the Florida Fish and Wildlife Conservation Commission, and other federal, state and local partners.
 It describes the current science of Harmful Algal Blooms in Florida, ways in which public health response can be done, and contact information.
-A more complete description of its contents are listed on page 7 of the PDF.
+A more complete description of its contents are listed on page 7 of the document.

 Neurotoxic Shellfish Poisoning (NSP) is caused by the consumption of molluscan shellfish contaminated with brevetoxins, which are produced by a marine dinoflagellate called Karenia brevis.
-Symptoms can include abdominal pain, nausea, vomiting, diarrhea, progressive paresthesia, ataxia, myalgia, headache, vertigo, and sometimes paradoxical temperature sensation (reversal of hot and cold sensations, as seen in Ciguatera Fish Poisoning).
+Symptoms can include abdominal pain, nausea, vomiting, diarrhea, progressive paresthesia, ataxia, myalgia, headache, vertigo, and sometimes reversal of hot and cold sensations (as often seen in Ciguatera Fish Poisoning).
 Contaminated shellfish are not detectable by taste or odor.
 The toxin cannot be removed by cooking, freezing, or other storage or preparation methods.

-Facts and contact information about Red Tide in a business card format
+Facts and contact information about Florida Red Tide are presented in a business card format.

-Red Tide Poster: Red Tide in Florida is caused by the algae, Karenia brevis.
+Red Tide in Florida is caused by the algae Karenia brevis.
 At times, this marine algae can produce toxins.
 When people eat contaminated shellfish, they can get an illness called Neurotoxic Shellfish Poisoning.
 People can also get sick from breathing in salt spray during a red tide.
 This poster describes the organism that produces the red tide toxin and how to protect yourself and your family.

-Top 10 Facts on Red Tide in a rack card (pamphlet) format developed by the Department of Health in Sarasota County
+Top 10 Facts on Florida Red Tide in a rack card (pamphlet) format developed by the Department of Health in Sarasota County.